Executive training upskills Vietnamese leaders

 It involved close engagement with the Vice-Chancellor Prof Neil Quigley, Professor of Economics Frank Scrimgeour, Professor of Finance Stuart Locke, and visits to government offices to engage with their leaders.

-The participants also got to interact with a number of experienced New Zealand politicians, including former Prime Minister Sir James Bolger and Labour Party leader Andrew King, supported by experienced government officials well-versed in economic leadership.
+The participants also got to interact with a number of experienced New Zealand politicians, including former Prime Minister Sir James Bolger and Hamilton Mayor Andrew King, supported by experienced government officials well-versed in economic leadership.

 Guest speakers from the community were invited to share their experience with participants and site visits arranged.

-Two more groups of Vietnamese executives are expected to come to the University for the taining programme this October.
+Two more groups of Vietnamese executives are expected to come to the University for training programmes this October.